texfaq/texfaq.github.io/FAQ-resolns.md

 distribution.

-Therefore, we need DVI processors that will produce ''resolution independent'' PostScript or PDF output; of course, the independence needs to extend to both forms of independence outlined above.
+Therefore, we need DVI processors that will produce "resolution independent" PostScript or PDF output; of course, the independence needs to extend to both forms of independence outlined above.